Reywaltz/Reywaltz/README.md

 <h1 align="center"> Hi there 👋 My name is Georgiy/George</h1>
-<h2> I'm a backend developer from Mother Russia.
-Also a great procrastinator.
+<h2> I'm a backend developer and also a great procrastinator.
 My biggest passions are music🎧 and videogames🎮.
 Mostly I work with Python🐍 with FastAPI and Flask.
 Also have experience with Go.

 - 🔭 I’m currently working as a backend developer at Domlick.
 At free time working on pet projects